Holiday rentals in Bridlington

 NOW INCLUDES FREE SEWERBY HALL PASSES FOR GUESTS.
 Sea View Cottage is ideally located on Bridlington beach front offering unspoilt sea views across Bridlington Bay.
 Only a short walk along the promenade to the harbour, town centre, the new leisure centre, restaurants, and Bridlington Spa.
 Ideal place for exploring the fantastic things the East Coast has to offer, catering for couples, families, and all ages and abilities, ideal for walking, cycling etc to enjoy a coastal holiday.

 Bridlington Getaway.
-Apt 1
+2

-This accommodation is situated in the centre of Bridlington.
+This 2nd floor accommodation is situated in the centre of Bridlington.
 With views overlooking the sea, the harbour is only a 2 minute walk away.
 This property is newly renovated for the 2017 season, it is extremely tidy throughout.
 All kitchens, furniture and appliances are brand new.
-The property comprises of a spacious lounge including smart TV with a bed settee to accommodate addition guests, well appointed bedroom with TV, brand new kitchen and bathroom with shower facilities.
+The property comprises of a spacious lounge including smart TV, with a bed settee to accommodate addition guests, well appointed bedroom with TV, brand new kitchen and bathroom with shower facilities.

 Popular amenities for Bridlington holiday rentals